JonathanNwebube/Database-Webapp-COMP1004/README.md

 # Database-Webapp COMP1004

 A simple web application built with **HTML, CSS, and JavaScript** that connects to a **Supabase PostgreSQL database**.
-This project was completed as part of the **COMP1004 Web Programming coursework**.
+This project was completed as part of the **COMP1004 Databases and Interfaces coursework**.

 The application allows users to: